primer3-org/primer3/README.txt

 Maximum allowable percentage of Gs and Cs in any primer generated by Primer.

-PRIMER_SALT_CONC (float, default 50.0 mM)

-The millimolar concentration of salt (usually KCl) in the PCR.
-Primer3 uses this argument to calculate oligo melting temperatures.

 PRIMER_DNA_CONC (float, default 50.0 nM)

 The nanomolar concentration of annealing oligos in the PCR.